The advertisements above are Google-sponsored.

 That is a link to page 3 of that manual (you can modify that url for the home page or other manual pages), showing the fuel level adjustment.
 See also section 2, in the generic Dell information well below.

-Besides the main article, below; which has my notes, etc., in it, you may want to overload yourself!.....by reading these two articles, which are from the DellOrto manuals themselves.
-These are .pdf files, so are very highly usable.
+Besides the main article, below; which has my notes, etc., in it, you may want to overload yourself (?) by reading these two articles, which are from the DellOrto manuals themselves.
+These are .pdf files, so are very usable.

 If you can stomach all this reading and absorb and understand it all ...you could become a DellOrto expert!

-BE SURE to see the information on the floats, it does pertain to Airheads, this is in section 3.2.2.
-See also near the very end of the long article below that you are reading where there is information, in RED, on the pump setting and float setting, as pertains to BMW Airheads specifically!
-There are HINTS there too!
+Be sure to see the information on the floats, it does pertain to Airheads, this is in section 3.2.2.
+See also near the very end of the long article below that you are reading, where there is my information on the pump setting and float setting, as pertains to BMW Airheads specifically!
+There are hints there too!

-The following information/article (except for certain places, including at the end of the article where I have put BMW airhead specific information...and....
-I have added my comments *** in RED, and in a few instances blue or black from corrected areas) came from, I was told, the .startwin.com site, and was sent to me in a zip file, which I have unzipped, modified, and put below.
-I have been UNable....so far....to find the author or person who MIGHT....or might NOT....have copyrighted this information.....so as to gain official permission to place it here.
+The following information article came from, I was told, the .startwin.com site, and was sent to me in a zip file, which I have unzipped, modified, and put below.
+I have been unable to find the author or person who might, or might not, have copyrighted this information, so as to gain official permission to place it here.
 This article, whatever its original source, appears to be public property.
-I tried to make sure about that, so, on 10-06-2003 I sent e-mails to van Star Twin Motors, the Startwin.com folks, asking about use and copyright.
+I tried to make sure about that, so, on 10-06-2003, I sent e-mails to Van Star Twin Motors, the Startwin.com folks, asking about use and copyright.
 There has never been a reply.
 I last viewed their website in November 2017, and there is nothing about the carburetors.

-The following information is quite useful for those trying to understand how carburetors work.
-While the information does not deal with Constant Velocity carburetors, it does deal with needle and slide carburetors, and a vast percentage of the information applies to all types.
+This article can be quite useful for those trying to understand how any carburetor works.
+While the information does not deal directly with Constant Velocity carburetors, it does deal with needle & slide carburetors, & a vast percentage of the information applies to all types.

 A GUIDE TO THE CHOICE, SETTING AND USE OF TAPERED NEEDLE MOTORCYCLE CARBURETORS